 An Encrypt rule will encrypt the email automatically as soon as the user hits Send.
 They'll see the Virtru encryption animation without any option to have the email go out unencrypted.

 A rule set to Warn will trigger an alert to the end user when they click "Send".
-The warning dialog will highlight the offending content as well as list the rule and its description.
-The end user has the option to either send the message encrypted, or disregard the warning and send unencrypted.
+The warning dialog will provide exactly what the offending text is.
+The end user has the option to either send the message encrypted ("Protect and Send"), or disregard the warning and send unencrypted("Send Anyway").

 A Log Only rule will take no noticeable action on an outgoing email.
 If the email is being sent unencrypted, the rule will have no effect at all.
 If the email is sent encrypted, however, any Log Only rules triggered by that email will be logged in that email's Validation Report in the Virtru Dashboard.